enthought/mayavi/docs/source/mayavi/application.rst

 It is important to understand that it is possible to script an existing session of Mayavi too.
-So, if after starting Mayavi you did a few things or ran a Mayavi script and then want to record any further actions, that is certainly possible.
+So, if after starting Mayavi you did a few things or ran a Mayavi script and then want to record any further actions, that are certainly possible.
 Follow the same procedure as before.
 The only gotcha you have to remember in this case is that the script recorder will not create the objects you already have setup on the session.